-A taxpayer becomes eligible for refund when total tax paid (TDS, Advance Tax) by him/her is greater than his/her tax liability for a particular financial year.
-In the following instances, the taxpayer becomes eligible to claim tax refund:
+A taxpayer becomes eligible for an income tax refund when taxes paid are higher than your actual tax liability inclusive of interest.
+It could be in the form of advance tax, self-assessment tax, TDS, etc. In the following instances, the taxpayer becomes eligible to claim tax refund:

 - When the advance tax paid on estimated income is higher than the actual tax liability of a taxpayer.